 - Damaged fan blades, compressor, or electrical contacts.
 An AC unit is a complex machine with each of its parts serving a critical function.
 Something as seemingly small as a bent fan blade can lead to severe problems that prevent the unit from working correctly.
 Because issues such as these often occur within the inner workings of the unit, it is best to contact a professional for diagnosis and repair.

 - Clogged drains.
 An important job of an AC unit is to remove moisture from the indoor air, with that moisture traveling through a drain line, into a special pan, and then exiting through a drain.
 However, the line or drain can become clogged, or the pan can become too full, which can then cause a damaging water backup or leak.

 If you are experiencing a problem with your AC unit, then Custom Air Systems is here to help you.
 We are more than happy to answer any questions you may have about your AC unit or the issues you are dealing with.
-Our team is made up of the best HVAC contractors in Texas, with many years of experience and specialized training.
-It has always been our goal to raise the bar for high-quality, professional HVAC service, and we strive to give every single customer the excellent service they deserve.
+Our team is made up of the best AC contractors in Texas, with many years of experience and specialized training.
+It has always been our goal to raise the bar for high-quality, professional AC service, and we strive to give every single customer the excellent service they deserve.

 Contact us to learn more about how we can help you with AC repairs, provide you with the proper maintenance services to avoid a future issue, or offer you new AC installation to replace one that has reached the end of its life.
 We want you to be able to enjoy a comfortable home or work environment, no matter how high the mercury climbs, so don’t hesitate to schedule a visit today.